Abhi24iitg/chatapp/README.md

 ![Screenshot (218)](https://github.com/Abhi24iitg/Real-Time-Chat/assets/115046232/92e7aeea-f244-481c-b0dc-8e594a252e2a)
 ![Screenshot (220)](https://github.com/Abhi24iitg/Real-Time-Chat/assets/115046232/b82209fa-d276-447c-93ea-b1547eb26d5d)

-If you click on search user then you can search any user with there by putting there unique Email id
+If you click on search user then you can search any user with there by putting there unique email id
 ![Screenshot (221)](https://github.com/Abhi24iitg/Real-Time-Chat/assets/115046232/79a86097-7671-4560-b961-b6392bebb487)
 And when you click on any user then it will create a room.
 ![Screenshot (222)](https://github.com/Abhi24iitg/Real-Time-Chat/assets/115046232/131b421a-66b2-4b77-80f5-cb949bc021e0)